GaiaNet-AI/docs/docs/node-guide/quick-start/installer.md

 ./gaianet run
 ```

 After it runs successfully, you can click on the link printed on your screen to chat with your node.
-The link should be look like the following.
+The link should look like the following.

 > Add a screenshot here